Installation

 • adds ~/.local/bin to your shell profile when needed;

-• prompts to install GitNexus through npm for COMPOSABLE metrics.
+• prompts to install GitNexus through pnpm/npm for COMPOSABLE metrics.

 If GitNexus is already installed, the installer detects it and skips the prompt.
-If npm is missing or you decline the prompt, Topos still works for SIMPLE, SECURE, AST comparison, MCP tools, and UAST coverage.
+If npm/pnpm is missing or you decline the prompt, Topos still works for SIMPLE, SECURE, AST comparison, structural coverage, advisory refactor hotspots, and MCP tools.

 Verify the binary: